iarna/fetch-fic/README.md

 Optional.
 Default: true.
 If true then any links to external sources that `fetch-fic` understands will be added as appendices.
 Overrides any work-level setting.

+### spoilers

+Optional.
+Default: true.
+If true then blocks marked as spoilers will be included inline in boxes in the output.
+If false then those blocks will be removed.
+Overrides any work-level setting.

 ### headings